roadsidebomb/Polybar-Minibar-3D-Print-Files/Polybar 3.0 Archive/readme.txt

-This project is licensed under the Creative Commons - Attribution - Non-Commercial

-You are free to:
-Share — copy and redistribute the material in any medium or format Adapt — remix, transform, and build upon the material.
-Non-Commercial — You may not use the material for commercial purposes.
+All files available by 3PCS are licensed under Creative Commons CC BY-NC-SA 3D models and design by roadsidebomb